This post may contain affiliate links. Read our disclosure policy.

 1 cup thinned plain yogurt

-I thinned the yogurt considerably with water until it was pourable before adding into the dough.
+I thinned the yogurt considerably with water until it was pourable, before adding into the dough.
 Surprisingly, these biscuits ended up being my favorite behind the control batch.
-They had good flavor and a tall even shape.
-The only downside was that similarly to the DIY buttermilk biscuits, these had a finer texture similar to fast food biscuits (think KFC).
-However, because I know some people enjoy that texture using plain yogurt might be a great option for you!
+They had good flavor and a tall, even shape.
+The only downside was that, like the DIY buttermilk biscuits, these had a finer texture similar to fast food biscuits (think KFC).
+However, because I know some people enjoy that texture, using plain yogurt might be a great option for you!
+You could even try a similar experiment with sour cream.

 I combined the two and let sit for 5 minutes before mixing into the dough.
 I did *not* substitute the dairy butter in this batch because I wanted a direct comparison against the control batch and because this post is all about buttermilk.
 Check out my biscuit comparison with butter vs. shortening here if you’re interested.

-I was curious to see if I could make a dairy free buttermilk substitute this way, thinking that coconut milk is rich and thick.
+I was curious to see if I could make a dairy-free substitute this way, thinking that coconut milk is rich and thick, unlike other non-dairy milks like almond milk or soy milk.
 The consistency ended up being very similar to real buttermilk, which made me excited.
 However, the resulting biscuits had a completely different flavor profile from all of the other biscuits and were way more crumbly.
 These were definitely not my favorite.

 It’s funny because I feel like the biscuits appear to look very similar, but there were definitely noticeable differences in taste and texture.